retentioneering/retentioneering-tools/docs/source/getting_started/quick_start.rst

     </table>
     </div>

-|

-As you can see in this fragment of example dataset, user with id ``219483890`` has 4 events on the website with specific timestamps on ``2019-11-01``.
-This is all you need to try out what Retentioneering is about.
-You are ready to go with this dataset and proceed to step 2.
+As you can see in this fragment of the dataset, user with id ``219483890`` has 4 events on the website with specific timestamps on ``2019-11-01``.
+If you're ok with the ``simple_shop`` dataset, you can follow the next section.

-**Option 2.
-Alternatively, you can start with your own dataset.**

-If you have your raw data of user behavior for example in csv format simply upload it as pandas dataframe:
+Alternatively, you can create an eventstream by uploading your own dataset.
+In this case, your data must be represented as a csv-table with at least three columns ``user_id``,  ``event``, ``timestamp``.
+Upload  it as a pandas DataFrame and create eventstream as follows:

 .. code-block:: python